-Mozilla Firefox is the best web browser when it comes to privacy and security — It is fast, secure, open source, and is backed by the Mozilla Foundation, an organization that works to ensure that the internet remains a public resource that is open and accessible to us all.
+Mozilla Firefox is hands down the best web browser when it comes to privacy and security; It is fast, secure, open source, and is backed by the Mozilla Foundation, an organization dedicated to keeping the internet a public resource that is open and accessible to us all.

-Firefox runs on the Gecko browser engine, unlike the Google’s Blink browser engine that powers most of the browsers including, Google Chrome, Brave, Microsoft Edge and most of the other web browser.
+Firefox runs on the Gecko engine, unlike Google’s Blink engine that powers most of the browsers including, Google Chrome, Brave, Microsoft Edge, etc., using the Firefox browser, helps keeping the internet more open.

 This guide on Firefox privacy will cover all the privacy and security tweaks and recommendations.
-But first, let’s discuss a few things that you should keep in mind.
+But first, let’s discuss a few things that you should keep in mind before tweaking the defaults.

-This is done partly because the website or the web app needs to know things like the resolution of your screen, time zones, etc. to adapt accordingly.
+This is done partly because the website or the web app needs to know things like the resolution of your screen, time zones, etc. to adapt the website accordingly.

-The problem is that if the combination of this information is unique, it will facilitate identification and tracking of users online, without the use of any traditional tracking tools like cookies.
+The problem occurs when the combination of these data points is unique, it can facilitate identification and tracking of users online, without the use of any traditional tracking tools like cookies.

-The ironic aspect of taking privacy measures like installing add-ons or tweaking settings is that the more measures you take to avoid tracking, the easier it would be to track you online, as your browser gets more unique with each add-on and change in the settings from the defaults.
+The weird, ironic aspect of taking privacy measures like installing add-ons or tweaking settings is that the more measures you take to avoid tracking, the easier it would be to track you online.

-This is why it’s recommended that you do not install or modify anything on your Tor Browser, hence making every single Tor browser instance indistinguishable from the other.
+This is why it’s recommended that to install or modify anything on the Tor Browser, hence making every single Tor browser instance indistinguishable from the other.

 More is not always better.
 You don’t need to use every add-on and tweak I am recommending here.

-You can use the Firefox Multi-Account Container add-on that helps you create separate containers for cookies, allowing you to use the web with multiple identities or accounts simultaneously in just one Firefox browser.
+You can use the Firefox Multi-Account Container add-on, which helps create separate containers for cookies and other site data, allowing you to use the web with multiple identities or accounts simultaneously in just one Firefox browser.

-I couldn’t find any similar add-on for Chromium-based web browsers, you could try using different profiles for different scenarios.
+I couldn’t find any similar add-on for Chromium-based web browsers, you could try using different profiles.

 Firefox Privacy Settings

 These are basic, easy-to-configure tweaks, which when combined with the recommended add-ons explained in later sections will put you ahead of most people when it comes to privacy and security online.

 Change Your Default Search Engine

-Firefox by default uses Google Search, you should switch to a more privacy-respecting search engine.
+Firefox by default uses Google Search, you should consider switching to a more privacy-respecting search engine.

 Just go to Menu > Settings > Search > Default Search Engine